erinlmcguire/garminconnect_heatmaps/README.md

 #Configuration
 -----------------
 -Create a folder called config, and put a file called "private.py" inside.
   -Add a value called "API_KEY" that contains your Google Maps API Key.
-  -Add a two values called "garmin_username" and "garmin_password" that contain your Garmin Connect username and password.

 #Deployment
 --------------